 It's always a good idea to talk to the instructor if you're having problems.
-You can also visit the Learning Commons for academic coaching and free student tutoring services.
+You can also visit the Academic Center for Excellence for academic coaching and free student tutoring services.
 For a complete list of free Academic Help see pages #4 - #5 of the Student Activity Calendar.

 Be considerate of others.
 All electronic devices should be turned off; showing up late to class, leaving class early, and talking in class are all things that are considered disruptive to the teaching-learning process.

 If you excel at a particular subject you may be a good candidate to be a tutor.
 Tutors are paid an hourly rate and it is an excellent complement to your resume.
-Stop by the Learning Commons for more information.
+Stop by the Academic Center for Excellence for more information.